ST4R-JEST1E-FR0ZEN/ST4R-JEST1E-FR0ZEN/README.md

 You can call me by: Jester/Jestie, Frozen, Star.
 Or any char I am/anyone I kin.

-Any pronouns are fine, but my prefered pronouns are they!
+Any pronouns are fine, but my prefered pronouns are they/them!
 I am a lesbian nbie.
 You're probably here from ponytown (if not then idk what u doing here (╥﹏╥) sobs).
 If you're a rando I don't know I might be rly sarcastic or quiet towards you at first (๑>؂•̀๑)!
 I'm often afk or semi afk, so please W2I if you want to get noticed.
 I might not see your msg in game otherwise!
 If i have c+h I don't mind being covered!

 Don't add me to friends randomly, I add only people I know at least a bit.
 Do not add me if you plan to never talk to me again, and I delete people that are offline for +14 days and I don't know that much.
 I'll re-add you if you reach out tho! <3